 Book manuscript

 My most recent research project explored what underpins the strength of a public health system in a supposedly weak post-socialist state.
-Building on more than two years of ethnographic and archival research, this project focused on political mobilization of Ukrainian vulnerable communities (people living with HIV, sex workers, people who use drugs) as citizens through their interactions with the state public health bureaucracy.
+Building on more than two years of ethnographic and archival research, this project focuses on political mobilization of Ukrainian vulnerable communities (people living with HIV, sex workers, people who use drugs) as citizens through their interactions with the state public health bureaucracy.

 Journal Articles